AdaCore/spark2014/docs/ug/source/how_to_investigate_unproved_checks.rst

 :ref:`Running GNATprove from GNATbench`, to get faster results for the desired line or subprogram.

+A current limitation of automatic provers is that they don't handle floating-point arithmetic very precisely, in particular when there are either a lot of operations, or some non-linear operations (multiplication, division, exponentiation).
+In that casee, it may be profitable to use |CodePeer|
+integration, which is activated with the switch ``--codepeer=on``, as |CodePeer|
+is both fast and precise for proving bounds of floating-point operations.

-A common limitation of automatic provers is that they don't handle non-linear arithmetic well.
+Another common limitation of automatic provers is that they don't handle non-linear arithmetic well.
 For example, they might fail to prove simple checks involving multiplication, division, modulo or exponentiation.